GautamRaj-12/obsidian-git-sync/docker/docker.md

 - 1 command to install the app.
 - So, if 10 services are required - Only 10 commands to run.
 - So, setting up a local development environment becomes much easier and efficient.
-- Also, we can have different ver
+- Also, we can have different versions of the same application running without any conflict.

+## How containers improved application deployment?